 - Dynamo-build!
 Dynamo-driven collaborative robotics for automated construction of spatial structures (Autodesk, Virginia Tech, Walter P Moore Engineering, MASS Design Group, Delcam).

 The conference concluded with a 2-day presentation of academic papers and talks.
-One of the many highlights was Mark Burry and his presentation of the use of robotics in the construction of the Sagrada Famila.
+One of the many highlights was Mark Burry and his presentation of the use of robotics in the construction of the Sagrada Familia.
 As pioneers in the field of digital fabrication, Mark and Jane Burry have worked with a 2D robot since 1989 on the Nave Columns, 3D printing since 2000 on the Passion Façade Rose, and finally, a 7-axis robot since 2001 on the Passion Façade Narthex columns.
-These techniques are combined with stonemasonry, to achieve a high level of precision and material computation.
+These techniques are combined with stonemasonry to achieve a high level of precision and material computation.

 Overall, the conference was a huge success.
 Dr Dagmar Reinhardt and her team at the University of Sydney did a fantastic job organising the event.
 With such fascinating outputs from the event, I look forward to the next one, which is due to be hosted at ETH, Zurich in 2018.